4d/docs/website/translated_docs/es/ORDA/entities.md

  $result:=$person2.save() //$result.success=false, change not saved
 ```

-In this example, we assign to $person1 a reference to the person entity with a key of 1.
+En este ejemplo, asignamos a $person1 una referencia a la entidad person con una llave de 1.
 Then, we assign another reference of the same entity to variable $person2.
 Using $person1, we change the first name of the person and save the entity.
 When we attempt to do the same thing with $person2, 4D checks to make sure the entity on disk is the same as when the reference in $person1 was first assigned.
 Since it isn't the same, it returns false in the success property and doesn’t save the second modification.

 When this situation occurs, you can, for example, reload the entity from the disk using the `entity.reload()` method so that you can try to make the modification again.
 The `entity.save()` method also proposes an "automerge" option to save the entity in case processes modified attributes that were not the same.